ProgramJustin/hacker-dudes/README.md

 ## CONTRIBUTORS: **JUSTIN GOMEZ**

 ### PROJECT DESCRIPTION:
-* A Club for hackers, you could become a member, edit your stats, and remove yourself from the club if you choose.
+* A Club for hackers, you could become a member by joining the roster, edit your stats, and remove yourself from the club if you choose.

 #TECHNOLOGIES USED

 * HTML
 * CSS
 * TYPESCRIPT/JAVASCRIPT
-* ANGULAR C
+* ANGULAR
 * NPM
 * BOWER
 * FIREBASE